lua-rocks/luapi/README.md

 Also you can use your defined classnames or module require paths as types.

-Don't use spaces as separators in type definitions!
+Don't use spaces as separators in type definitions.

 ## Todo